ECE-196/docs/content/tutorials/Yousef_Tutorial.md

 led.direction = digitalio.Direction.OUTPUT

 4. Define a threshold for abnormal motion
-This value can be adjusted depending on how sensitive you want detection to be. threshold = 18  # Adjust this based on your testing
+This value can be adjusted depending on the values you are getting from the MPU-6050 and how sensitive you want detection to be. threshold = N/A  # Adjust this based on your testing

 5. Create the main loop to read acceleration and control the LED while True: